animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Expanding spacetime and curvature in general relativity suggest that, if this is true, $n$ constitutes all dimensons of spacetime, not just the time dimension.
 Self-creation is a novel theory for why the universe demonstrates this phenomenon.

+[Three circles labled x, y, z and the circle-arrow of time labeled t.
+With a dot on the z: "You are here." x, y, z are converged self-creations.]

 **Contextualization**

 **Proof** (outline)